Are you looking for the best JavaScript web scraping library for your next project? You've come to the right place!

 3. Puppeteer

-Puppeteer is one of JavaScript's most popular automation and web scraping libraries.
-It provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+Puppeteer is one of JavaScript's most popular automation libraries and web scraping libraries.
+It provides a high-level API to control Chrome or Chromium and Firefox over the DevTools Protocol.
 The library allows you to programmatically interact with web pages and simulate user actions such as scrolling, clicking, and hovering within a browser environment.

 🔑 Key features